vmishra18/vmishra18/README.md

 # Engineering Principles

-• Keep software understandable long after it is written
+• Software should remain understandable long after it is written
 • Prefer simplicity and reliability over clever abstractions
-• Build systems that fail gracefully
+• Design systems that fail safely and recover gracefully
-• Focus on solving real problems
+• Build tools that genuinely improve how people work

 ---